Blokus: Blokus Junior

 Blokus Junior is targeted at younger children.
 Like Blokus Duo, it is played by two players on a 14×14 board, but it uses only a subset of the pieces that have simpler shapes.
 There are 12 unique pieces.
 Each player gets two of each kind, 24 in total.
 The game also comes with a set of single-player puzzle sheets, each containing a preset piece position on the board and a set of pieces to place into the board following standard Blokus rules.

 Travel Blokus/Blokus To Go!

-Travel Blokus was released as the smaller version of Blokus Duo, then re-released as Blokus To Go! with pieces that could be snapped into the board or storage.
+Travel Blokus was released as the smaller version of Blokus Duo, then re-released as Blokus To Go! with pieces that could be snapped into the board for storage.
 Travel Blokus was later re-released as the smaller version of the original Blokus game, rather than Blokus Duo.

 Blokus 3D

 Blokus 3D, originally marketed in a Mayan theme as Rumis, uses pieces made up of unit cubes, in every permutation of three and four cubes in three dimensions.
 Stefan Kögl created Rumis independently from Bernard Tavitian, and is thus not related.
 However, Rumis was rebranded into Blokus 3D since the Blokus brand proved stronger than Rumis.
 There is also a major rule change; instead of being required to place pieces so they touch corner-to-corner, a piece must be placed such that it touches a face of another piece of the same color.
 Also, a player placing a piece cannot do so if it would create any empty space underneath any part of the piece.
 The objective is to build one of four different structures, each with its own placement limitations: the Tower, Wall, Steps, and Pyramid.
 Players attempt to place their blocks to make sure they have as many squares of their color on top of the structure as possible.
 At the end of the game, the player with the most squares from the top view wins.